 Proctored final exams are required for

-- NCAA approved credits, (see NCAA policies).
+- NCAA core courses, (see NCAA policies).
 These exams are worth 20% of the student’s grade.

 - students caught or suspected of cheating in a course. (see discipline policies).
 These exams are worth 50% of the student’s grade.

-- if requested by the registrar, to tranfer credit from non-accredited schools
+- if requested by the registrar, to transfer credit from non-accredited schools

 In all cases, Proctored Test Procedures must be followed.